-(d) any other documents required in relation to the examination.
+(d) any other documents required in relation to the examination; and

+(e) any fees set out in Schedule 3 that are payable in respect of sitting the examination.

 (2) An applicant for examination for a certificate of competency as Master, Mate or Coxswain shall be required to pass an eyesight test.

 (3) The eyesight test shall consist of —